 The two largest for-profit prison companies in the United States – GEO and CoreCivic (previously Corrections Corporation of America) have given more than $10 million to candidates since 1989 and have spent nearly $25 million on lobbying.
 Sentencing policies, such as mandatory minimums and three-strikes laws, resulted in the largest prison population in the world.
 By 2014, the top two companies had revenues of $3.3 billion, nearly double what they made in 2006.

-- One of the major cuts in Trump's proposed budget for the Justice Department is a decrease of $1 billion for federal prison construction, which is possible because of the 14% decrease in the prison population during Obama’s presidency.
+- One of the major cuts in Trump's proposed budget for the Justice Department is a cut of $1 billion for federal prison construction, which is possible because of the 14% decrease in the prison population during Obama’s presidency.

 - In order to enforce "Enforcement of the Immigration Laws to Serve the National Interest" and expand detention for immigrants, given that America's detention system for immigrants has been running at full capacity for some time now, it would require the creation of new detention centers at an estimated cost of $2 billion dollars per year to run and maintain.
 Individuals detained in immigrant detention centers are low custody priorities and are not security risks.
 In 2014, Center for American Progress found that 18 percent are housed in for-profit prisons under contract with ICE, 24 percent are located in facilities owned by state and local governments that exclusively house immigrants for ICE.
 Civic Core stated financial performance in the fourth quarter of 2016 was well above initial forecast due, in large part, to heightened utilization by ICE across the portfolio